JustinTimperio/rpq/README.md

 ## License
-All code here was originally written by me, Justin Timperio, under an MIT license with the exception of some code directly forked under a BSD license from the Go maintainers.
+All code here was originally written by me, Justin Timperio, under an MIT license.